SAP-samples/teched2023-DA285v/exercises/ex2/README.md

 ![](images/occdistr.png)

 Let's explore some spatial methods.
 We start with some "inspection" methods.
-The following statement show the geometry type, the spatial reference system of the spatial data, and the area of the building structure polygons.
+The following statement shows the geometry type, the spatial reference system of the spatial data, and the area of the building structure polygons.

 ```SQL
 SELECT